isomerpages/mse-zerowaste/_zero-waste/04a-chapter2-overview.md

 ---
-layout: leftnav-page-content
 title: Overview
 permalink: /zero-waste-masterplan/chapter2/
-breadcrumb: Zero Waste Masterplan - Chapter 2 - Keeping Our Resources Within A Closed Loop
+breadcrumb: 'Zero Waste Masterplan - Chapter 2 - Keeping Our Resources Within A Closed Loop'
-collection_name: zero-waste
-second_nav_title: "Chapter 2 - Keeping Our Resources Within A Closed Loop"
+third_nav_title: 'Chapter 2 - Keeping Our Resources Within A Closed Loop'

 ---

 ### Through conscious design, more efficient operations and less wasteful habits, we can keep resources in use for as long as possible, extracting their maximum value.